-You may be able to turn off, reduce running hours, or use lower wattage lamps in lighted parking areas, as well as on signs, entrances, walls and landscaping.
+You may be able to turn off, reduce hours, or use lower watt lamps in lighted parking areas, as well as on signs, entrances, walls and landscaping.
 Be sure to comply with applicable safety and security codes.

 Use only necessary safety and security lighting